IBM/docker101/lab3.md

 ## Prerequisites

 In order to complete a lab about orchestrating an application that is deployed across multiple hosts, you need... well, multiple hosts.
 To make things easier, for this lab we will be using the multi-node support provided by http://play-with-docker.com.
-This is the easiest way to test out docker swarm, without having to deal with installing docker on multiple hosts yourself.
+This is the easiest way to test out Docker Swarm, without having to deal with installing docker on multiple hosts yourself.

 # Step 1: Create your first swarm